nishantaMishra/computational-physics-in-python/README.md

 # computational-physics-in-python
 Python codes for computational physics.
+This repository was created when I was working as teaching aid for computational physics course at NITS.
+It contains codes for solving numerical methods in python language.

 ## This repository Includes Codes for
 ---